 Find out more by reading the CIPFA/LASAAC Terms of Reference and the sub-pages listed below:

 CIPFA/LASAAC has issued a call for evidence for its post implementation review of the sections of the Code relating to Employee Benefits, Service Concessions and Group Accounts Provisions.

 CIPFA/LASAAC has issued the following statement on 13 November 2017

 CIPFA/LASAAC Statement on the Adoption of IFRS 9 Financial Instruments (PDF, 66.8KB)

 CIPFA/LASAAC has issued the following important statement on 10 March 2017:

 Statement from CIPFA/LASAAC Local Authority Code Board on the Measurement of the Highways Network Asset (PDF, 212KB)

-Alison Scott, Head of Standards and Financial Reporting at CIPFA published How to make a code of practice in Public Finance on 28 March 2017
+Alison Scott, former Head of Standards and Financial Reporting at CIPFA, published How to make a code of practice in Public Finance on 28 March 2017.

 The Chair of CIPFA/LASAAC, Lynn Pamment, and the Secretary, Sarah Sheen, published Council Accounting: A Shift from Rules to Principles in Public Finance.

-Alison Scott, Head of Standards and Financial Reporting at CIPFA, has published Accounts Should Be of Interest to Local Taxpayers in the 4 June 2015 issue of Municipal Journal.
+Alison Scott, former Head of Standards and Financial Reporting at CIPFA, published Accounts Should Be of Interest to Local Taxpayers in the 4 June 2015 issue of Municipal Journal.